 Setting up Freeradius and Samba AD for WPA2 WiFi Auth

-There are several steps to make this work, this is not a pure Samba article, but I think it's good to have it here in my notebook for my reference.
-Radius is quite a complex system, took me a while to make things work.
+There are several steps to make this work.
+This is not a pure Samba article, but I think it's good to have it here in my notebook for my reference.
+Radius is quite a complex system; it took me a while to make things work.
 Most of this has been possible with the help of Kees Van Vloten and his Freeradius Enterprise WiFi notes.
 They are presented here in a different fashion.

 Steps to follow: